-3. CANX-2 BUS
+CANX-2 BUS

-CanX-2 is a rectangular prism measuring $10 \times 10 \times 34$ cm with a mass of 3.5-kg.
+CanX-2 is a rectangular prism measuring 10 x 10 x 34 cm with a mass of 3.5-kg.
 Since the satellite carries many instruments and experiments, an aluminum 6061-T6 tray-based design was chosen to simplify assembly and integration.
 A large majority of CanX-2's internal components are directly mounted to the tray, as are most of the body panels that enclose them.
 Externally, four aluminum rails act as contact surfaces with the deployer.

 The thermal design of CanX-2 follows a passive thermal control strategy.
-Computer modeling and simulation led to prudent material selection and placement of components as well as selection of external surface treatments.
-The thermal control strategy was designed to be effective over a wide range of orbits and then customized once the final orbit was known.
+Computer modeling and simulation led to prudent material selection and placement of components as well as selection of external surface treatment.
+The thermal control strategy was designed to be effective over a wide range of orbits.